-Production, disaster recovery, and test environments should be architected in a highly available manner, however this approach is not required in the development and training environments.
+Production, disaster recovery, and test environments should be architected in a highly available manner; however, this approach is not required in the development and training environments.

-The ability, supported by appropriate toolsets or methodology, to push updates and replicate data across environments is desired to aid in maintaining environments suitable for error reproduction, and testing of configuration changes, product updates and hot fixes, data migrations, and other activities.
+The ability, supported by appropriate toolsets or methodology, to push updates and replicate data across environments is desired to aid in maintaining environments suitable for error reproduction, as well as testing of configuration changes, product updates and hot fixes, data migrations, and other activities.